hilookas/SoFar/README.md

 Perpare the Open6DOR finetuning dataset following [DATASET.md](./datasets/DATASET.md).
 The dataset is generated from isaac sim with different assets from Open6DOR.
 Finetune PointSO will significantly improve the performance on Open6DOR rotation track & 6-DoF track.
-We recommend using this version of the model for the Open6DOR V2 evaluation.
+We recommend using the finetuned version of PointSO for the Open6DOR V2 evaluation.
 ```bash
 cd orientation
 sh train_ddp_ft.sh